splunk/public-o11y-docs/slo/burn-rate-alerts.rst

     \text{Burn rate} = \frac{\text{SLO compliance window (in hours) * Error budget consumed}}{\text{Long window (in hours) * 100%}}

 The following tables show the burn rate threshold estimates for different long and short windows.
 Short windows are 1/12 of the long windows, as suggested by Google.
+To learn more, see :new-page:`Alerting on SLOs <https://sre.google/workbook/alerting-on-slos/#short_and_long_windows_for_alerting>` on Google's Site Reliability Workbook.

 Burn rate for a 99.9% SLO with a 30-day compliance window
 ------------------------------------------------------------------